InfiniteAugust/Software-Maintenance/README.md

 ## Sprite Editor
 Run by double click sprite_editor.jar under directory ./bin

-This editor supports changing background, however, background cannot be saved while only the painted content can be saved.
+This editor supports changing background.
+You can save your work.

 You can load a png file from a specified directory, but since the loaded picture's background is not transparent, once loaded, the whole canvas will be covered.